ibexa/documentation-user/docs/content_management/translate_content.md

 ![View switcher](img/view_switcher.png "View switcher")

 5\.
-From the drop-downs, select two different language versions of the same Content item.
+From the drop-downs, select two different language versions of the same content item.
 The screen refreshes to display the side by side view of its Fields.

 ![Compare translations screen](img/compare_translations.png "Compare translations screen")